kgroveshok/z80-homebrew/DEV-DIARY.md

 PART DONE break out parser so it can be used by LIST, FORGET, WORDS, UWORDS and SAVE

-TODO Add a dot comment to forward the next print position use .>
+TOTEST Add a dot comment to forward the next print position use .>
 TODO Add loads of example Forth code
 TODO Add keyboard macro defs on function keys
 TODO Due to bad performance of the parser (???) need to look at compiler